PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 :class: dropdown
 :nonumber:
 `````
-This code demonstrates the definition and use of a pointer.
+This program demonstrates the definition and use of a pointer.
 ````{code-cell} c++
 :tags: [remove-output, skip-execution]
 #include <iostream>